angular/angular/adev/src/content/guide/directives/overview.md

     <docs-code header="src/app/app.component.html" path="adev/src/content/examples/built-in-directives/src/app/app.component.html" visibleRegion="NgClass-1"/>

-For this use case, Angular applies the classes on initialization and in case of changes.
+For this use case, Angular applies the classes on initialization and in case of changes caused by reassigning the `currentClasses` object.
-The full example calls `setCurrentClasses()` initially with `ngOnInit()` and when the dependent properties change through a button click.
+The full example calls `setCurrentClasses()` initially with `ngOnInit()` when the user clicks on the `Refresh currentClasses` button.
 These steps are not necessary to implement `ngClass`.

 ## Setting inline styles with `NgStyle`